Jessica Pressler: Career

 Pressler became the co-editor of New York magazine's Daily Intel blog in 2007 after working as a staff writer at Philadelphia magazine and as a freelancer for celebrity magazines.
 At New York, she has written extensively on "the culture of wealth and money," interviewing Wall Street CEOs such as Goldman Sachs's Lloyd Blankfein and AIG's Bob Benmosche about their firms' involvement in the 2008 financial crisis.
 Pressler has profiled New York personalities Lynn Tilton and Anthony Scaramucci.
 Her feature articles about the feud between J. Christopher Burch and Tory Burch and the culture of Silicon Valley startups have appeared in The Best Business Writing.

-In 2014, Pressler wrote a story about a Stuyvesant High School senior who had allegedly made $72 million trading stocks, which was later revealed to be not true.
+In 2014, Pressler wrote a story about a Stuyvesant High School senior who had allegedly made $72 million trading stocks, which was later revealed to be false.
 Bloomberg News rescinded a job offer made to her for their investigative unit after the student confessed he had "made the whole thing up."

 On December 28, 2015, Pressler published an article for New York called "The Hustlers at Scores", a story about strippers who manipulated money out of their clients.
 She was nominated for a National Magazine Award in 2016.
 A team of producers that included Will Ferrell "snapped up" the film rights in February 2016.
 The story was adapted into a film by Gloria Sanchez Productions titled Hustlers; it was released in 2019 and stars Keke Palmer, Constance Wu and Jennifer Lopez, with Julia Stiles portraying "Elizabeth", a fictionalized version of Pressler.

 In 2018, she wrote a story about New York City high society grifter Anna Sorokin, which was developed into the mini-series Inventing Anna by Netflix and Shonda Rhimes.
-Pressler's book, Bad Influence: Money, Lies, Power, and the World that Created Anna Delvey, was scheduled for publication in 2022, but as of 2024 has yet to have a release date.
+Pressler's book, Bad Influence: Money, Lies, Power, and the World that Created Anna Delvey, was scheduled for publication in 2022, but as of 2026 has yet to have a release date.

 Pressler has also written for GQ, Elle, Esquire and Smithsonian.
 She was a regular Gossip Girl episode recap writer online for Vulture, and later made a cameo appearance as a New York editor in one of its episodes.